Find Grad Schools

 41 Yearly Graduations

 The 3rd most popular school in the country for clinical laboratory science majors who are seeking their master's degree is Rowan University.
 Each year, around 19,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,302 per year, while in-state graduate students, on average, pay $13,169 per year.
-The clinical laboratory science program at Rowan University awarded 41 master's degrees during the 2020-2021 school year.
-Of these students, 66% were women and 78% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,715 per year, while in-state graduate students, on average, pay $13,695 per year.
+During the most recent year for which we have data, 41 people received their master's degree in clinical laboratory science from Rowan.
+Around 74% of these students were from an underrepresented racial-ethnic group, and 46% were women.

 #4